MarketSquare/robotframework-tidy/README.rst

 Introduction
 ------------
 Tidy is spiritual descendant of Robot Framework's ``robot.tidy`` package.
 Its main purpose is to format Robot Framework code according to agreed code standards.
-You can run Tidy without configuring anything but you can also change how it behaves through CLI or configuration file.
+You can run Robotidy without configuring anything but you can also change how it behaves through CLI or configuration file.

 Requirements